stephenajulu/ajulu3/content/pages/cv.md

 ## 🧭 Personal Summary
 Stephen Ajulu is a self-motivated, strategic thinker with a visionary edge.
 His goals include:
 1. Becoming an expert and thought leader in tech
-2. Creating impactful products and solutions using technology
+2. Build impactful products and solutions using technology and strategic insight
 3. Contributing to Kenya’s socio-economic development
 4. Fulfilling company mandates with excellence

-He brings over a decade of experience in tech and 4+ years in business, with strong analytical, imaginative, and leadership capabilities.
+He brings over a decade of experience in information technology and 4+ years in business, with strong analytical, imaginative, and leadership capabilities.

 ---